rust-lang/book/second-edition/nostarch/chapter19.md

 the function name `add_one` as the first argument to `do_twice`.

-Unlike closures, `fn` is a type rather than a trait, so we specify `fn` as the parameter type directly rather than declaring a generic type parameter with one of the `Fn` traits as a trait bound.
+Unlike closures, `fn` is a type rather than a trait, so we specify `fn` as the parameter type directly, rather than declaring a generic type parameter with one of the `Fn` traits as a trait bound.

-Function pointers implement all three of the closure traits (`Fn`, `FnMut`, and `FnOnce`), so we can always pass a function pointer as an argument when calling a function that expects a closure.
+Function pointers implement all three of the closure traits (`Fn`, `FnMut`, and `FnOnce`), so we can always pass a function pointer as an argument for a function that expects a closure.
 Prefer to write functions using a generic type and one of the closure traits, so that your functions can accept either functions or closures.

-An example of a case where you’d only want to accept `fn` is when interfacing with external code that doesn’t have closures: C functions can accept functions as arguments, but C doesn’t have closures.
+An example of a case where you’d want to only accept `fn` and not closures is when interfacing with external code that doesn’t have closures: C functions can accept functions as arguments, but C doesn’t have closures.

-For example, if we wanted to use the `map` function to turn a vector of numbers into a vector of strings, we could use a closure:
+For an example where we can use either a closure defined inline or a named function, let’s look at a use of `map`.
+To use the `map` function to turn a vector of numbers into a vector of strings, we could use a closure:

 ```
 let list_of_numbers = vec![1, 2, 3];